 Ok, in reality it might not be as easy as it sounds.
 It took me joining Teamhood to experience full replacement of email in work management.
 So my suggestion is to go step by step.
 Start with small team and start from analyzing your email.
 If it is a thing to do – enter it in the board.
 If it is a discussion, have it in a chat.
 If it is company or industry news – read it before sleep.
 If it is an information, that you don’t need – unsubscribe.

 So is the death of email coming?

 Probably not soon.
 My survey shows, email is still the main platform to manage work in October 2020.
 Looking further – email marketers even enjoy the forecasts for growth of email usage until 2023.
 We will get more beautiful, interesting, engaging and personalized newsletters.
 Email will also serve as information, notifications channel.
 What email will hardly serve in the near future is work management and collaboration.
 Just like the mailbox in front of my house doesn’t.
 There are plenty of other tools to do the job.

 Are we entering the age of Boards?
-We have been there for long time already.
-Kanban Boards or white boards were hanged on the walls in our offices long ago.
+We have been there for a long time already.
+Kanban Boards (Lean Kanban) or white boards were hanged on the walls in our offices long ago.
 However their usage required significant physical effort and access was limited.
 Today with all the choice of productivity tools, wide spreading of agile culture and COVID19 in the same time, companies are adopting digital, interactive, engaging boards.
 Using them takes no effort, access is immediate and application possibilities unlimited.
 Will the boards repeat the digitalization story of email?
 We will see soon.